History of the Jews in Los Angeles: Russian Jews

 Los Angeles is home to approximately 25,000 Russian-speaking Jews, and has the second-largest population of Russian Jews from the former Soviet Union in the United States, after New York.
+Russian-speaking Jews in LA comprise 10 to 15 percent of the local Jewish population.
+They mainly live in West Hollywood.

-Latin Jews
+Latino Jews

-As of 2006, there were approximately 11,000 Latin Jews living in Los Angeles especially in the West Hills area.
+As of 2006, approximately 11,000 Latino Jews were living in Los Angeles, especially in the West Hills area.

 Moroccan Jews

 The Moroccan Jewish community in Los Angeles is one of the largest in North America, approximately 10,000 Moroccan Jews reside in the Los Angeles area, mostly in Pico-Robertson, North Hollywood, and Beverly Hills.
 Many are the descendants of community members who first emigrated to the United States in the aftermath of World War II.
 Many others came later in the 20th century from Israel, and beginning in the early 21st century from France due to increasing antisemitism there.
 Most are adherents to Orthodox Judaism, with some belonging to the Haredi, Reform, and Conservative Judaism as well.
-The community has their own synagogues as well as a community center.
+The community has its own synagogues as well as a community center.